When you're caring for someone with dementia, it is very easy to ignore your own needs and to forget to look after yourself too

 “Caring for a person with dementia can be both rewarding and challenging.
 The needs of the person may often come before your own and this can mean that you struggle to manage everything.
 However, it can be easier to cope if you look after yourself properly.
 While you might feel that this is not always possible, it is important for both you and the person with dementia.”

 It's much easier to cope if you look after your own health and wellbeing, and there is lots of support available.
 Caring in general can be a positive experience as you may learn new skills or build on existing ones.
 Your role may strengthen your relationship, after all you are supporting someone who is important to you.
 However, it is also both physically and mentally exhausting.
 Carers often talk about increased isolation, stress, conflicting emotions and sometimes depression.
 You have your own physical and mental health needs.

 The type of support you need will vary depending on your individual circumstances.
-Here at Carers in Bedfordshire we offer a variety of support routes from 1:1 home visits, drop in Memory Gateway groups providing information and advice to weekly Carers Rest meetings where dementia carers can meet, socialise, chat and play games.
+Here at Carers in Bedfordshire we offer a variety of support routes from 1:1 home visits, drop in Memory Gateway groups providing information and advice to weekly Carers Rest meetings where, under normal circumstances, dementia carers can meet, socialise, chat and play games.

 You may find that just talking about your situation with other people helps.
 This can be especially true if the people you talk to have experience of caring for a person with dementia.
 You can get different types of support from different places.

 Your relationship with the person with dementia may change and this can have an effect on how you feel towards them.
 It is important to be able to talk about these feelings with someone you trust.
 You should not be afraid to say how you feel - it is natural to be confused, upset, angry or resentful at times.
 You may find that there are some aspects of caring you can manage easily, while others prove more difficult.
 Everyone will experience caring in their own way.